zogzog/cubicweb/doc/book/en/tutorials/base/index.rst

   and a set of views to display them.
 A cube can be built by assembling other cubes;

-* an `instance` is a specific installation of one more more cubes and includes configuration files, a web server and a database.
+* an `instance` is a specific installation of one or more cubes and includes configuration files, a web server and a database.

-Reading :ref:`Concepts` for more vocabulary will be a must do at some point.
+Reading :ref:`Concepts` for more vocabulary will be required at some point.

 Now, let's start the hot stuff!